survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Changing Source Map Prefix

-You can prefix a source map option with a **pragma** character that gets injected to the source map reference.
-Webpack uses `#` by default that is supported by modern browsers so you don't have to set it.
+You can prefix a source map option with a **pragma** character that gets injected into the source map reference.
+Webpack uses `#` by default that is supported by modern browsers, so you don't have to set it.

 To override this, you have to prefix your source map option with it (e.g., `@source-map`).
 After the change, you should see `//@` kind of reference to the source map over `//#` in your JavaScript files assuming a separate source map type was used.